exercism/docs/building/configlet/lint.md

 - The `"exercises.concept[].name"` value must be a Title Case string³ with length <= 255
 - The `"exercises.concept[].uuid"` key is required
 - The `"exercises.concept[].uuid"` value must be a unique version 4 UUID string⁵
+- The `"exercises.concept[].uuid"` value for each exercise must never change
 - The `"exercises.concept[].concepts"` key is required
 - The `"exercises.concept[].concepts"` value must be a non-empty array of strings if `"exercises.concept[].status"` is not equal to `deprecated`
 - The `"exercises.concept[].concepts"` value must be an empty array if `"exercises.concept[].status"` is equal to `deprecated`